 The flooring material is a product of porcelain and some ceramic clay made under high temperatures.
 Like ceramic flooring, porcelain tiles have a smooth surface easy to clean off dust and dirt.
 They come in a myriad of colors, shapes, and sizes that will match your design and interior décor.

-3. Luxury vinyl tile
+3. Luxury Vinyl Tile

 4. Sheet vinyl

-5. Stone flooring
+5. Stone Flooring

 Stone is one of the high-end natural tiles that give a room an executive finish.
-Even though the flooring is as old as the flooring culture, the current technology makes it fit the wider range of the contemporary flooring ideas and designs that many homeowners cherish.
+Even though the flooring is as old as the flooring culture, the current technology makes it fit the wider range of contemporary flooring ideas and designs that many homeowners cherish.

 When it comes to maintenance practices, all you need is to dry-sweep and wet-mop the floor surface with an effective stone-specific cleaner of your choice.
 You’ll also need baking powder to scrub the floor surface, water to clean the surface, and a stone sealant to seal the pores and make the surface more water-resistant.

 Like the ceramic and porcelain tile, the stone tile surface is cold, hard, and slippery.
 In light of this, you can install textured stone tiles or install an underfloor heating system to keep the laundry room warm.